 Our information is collected from market participants by our global network of reporters, delivering unrivalled coverage of established and emerging markets, including China and Asia.

 ICIS price assessments are based on information gathered from a wide cross section of the market, comprising consumers, producers, traders and distributors.
 Confirmed deals, verified by both buyer and seller, provide the foundation of our price assessments, giving you a robust reference for your negotiations.

-ICIS collects pricing data on a wide range of chemical, energy and fertilizer products, including Feedstocks.
+ICIS collects pricing data on a wide range of chemical, energy and fertilizer products, including Phosphate fertilizers.
 Our extensive experience in price reporting means we can offer you access to historical data dating back more than 20 years for certain commodities.

 Our time series of pricing data enables you to build and model trends, to get a view of where markets might be heading.
 The data service includes charting functionality, allowing you to chart and download multiple data series for manipulation in your own internal models.
 You can also export data to Excel via the ICIS dashboard service.